 You are not authorized to make your own audio or video recordings of my classes.
 The class will be recorded by the School of Law IT department.
 Generally, I do not make recordings available unless necessary to accommodate a disability or unless you request and receive my approval.

 Grading and Evaluation.

 I will evaluate and assess your work in several ways:

-a.
-Written Problem Solutions and Written In-Class Activity Prep Materials (10% of final grade).
+• No-Notice Quizzes (10% of final grade).